stainlessai/micronaut-jupyter/examples/gorm-service/README.md

 Demonstrates the ability to use GORM functionality inside a notebook.

-Read the docs at [../examples](../examples) for how to run and use the app.
+Read the docs in the [/examples](../) directory for how to run and use the app.

 ## The Notebooks
 `use-data-service.ipynb` - Gets and uses a GORM Data Service to list and create